IDEAS home Printed from https://ideas.repec.org/f/pca1000.html

 Cited by:

 1. Antonio Jiménez-Martínez, 2014.
-"A model of belief influence in large social networks," Working papers DTE 572, CIDE, División de Economía.
+"A model of belief influence in large social networks," Working Papers DTE 572, CIDE, División de Economía.

 Cited by:

 1. Katarzyna Maciejowska & Arkadiusz Jedrzejewski & Anna Kowalska-Pyzalska & Katarzyna Sznajd-Weron & Rafal Weron, 2015.
-"Two faces of word-of-mouth: Understanding the impact of social interactions on demand curves for innovative products," HSC Research Reports HSC/15/09, Hugo Steinhaus Center, Wroclaw University of Technology.
+"Two faces of word-of-mouth: Understanding the impact of social interactions on demand curves for innovative products," HSC Research Reports HSC/15/09, Hugo Steinhaus Center, Wroclaw University of Science and Technology.

 2. Feng Zhu & Xinxin Li & Ehsan Valavi & Marco Iansiti, 2021.
 "Network Interconnectivity and Entry into Platform Markets," Information Systems Research, INFORMS, vol. 32(3), pages 1009-1024, September.